 We will continue to build the collection as new instruments come to light, working with makers, hackers and music tech companies to make sure it reflects the most up to date technology.

-The Collection will be housed in an accessible space at Drake Music’s HQ and will be available to try.
+AMIC will be housed in an accessible space at Drake Music’s HQ and will be available to visit.

-Disabled musicians will be able to visit the collection, test out different instruments and find one which suits them.
+Disabled musicians will be able to visit the collection, test out different instruments using an accessible workstation and (hopefully) find one which suits them.
 Makers can come and be inspired or see what has already been built.
 Academics can call upon it for research and teachers can explore options for their students.

 Currently, nothing like this exists anywhere in the world.
 Let’s change that.